 Open source innovation will drive the technological solutions expected to transform the global economy.
 The Eclipse Foundation strives to enable these solutions by being the leading community for individuals and organizations to collaborate on commercially-friendly open source, for the benefit of industries and developer communities worldwide.

-Q. Why is the Eclipse Foundation moving to Europe?
+Q. Why has the Eclipse Foundation moved to Europe?

-This move will provide global stakeholders more choice for their strategic open source initiatives.
+The move of the corporate governance of Eclipse Foundation to Europe has been done to provide global stakeholders more choice for their strategic open source initiatives.
 We believe that more choice and greater diversity will be of benefit to both the global open source communities, and for the industries that rely upon and collaborate with them.
 The Eclipse Foundation aspires to be a truly global institution, now with a new European home.